samluyk/PHPLedger/README.md

 This program was created to be a digital ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization via the open source project Metabase.

 This is meant only to run locally to help compensate for my lack of proper code/best practice knowledge.
-You should probably do the same.
+You should do the same.

-The idea for this was based off of this linked spreadsheet.
+The idea for this was based off of this linked google sheet/form.
 I was hoping for similar functionality, just fully self-hostable. https://www.reddit.com/r/personalfinance/comments/53ktyv/budget_spreadsheet_with_google_form_for_tracking/

 ### To do: